jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/build.md

     ```
     # Switch to the root user (password is "jetbot")
     $ sudo su

+    # Add the ggc_user to the video group so it has access to CUDA drivers
+    $ usermod -a -G video ggc_user

     # Unzip the jetbot security credentials to greengrass certificate store
     $ unzip /home/jetbot/<greengrass-certs>.zip -d /greengrass